Glass Onion: A Knives Out Mystery: Theatrical and streaming

 Glass Onion premiered at the Toronto International Film Festival on September 10, 2022.
-It also screened at the Philadelphia Film Festival in October 2022, closed the BFI London Film Festival on October 16 and Film Fest 919 on October 30, 2022, and screened at the Miami International Film Festival as its opening night film on November 3, 2022.
+It also screened at the Philadelphia Film Festival in October 2022, closed the BFI London Film Festival on October 16 and Film Fest 919 on October 30, and screened at the Miami International Film Festival as its opening night film on November 3.
+The Los Angeles premiere took place at the Academy Museum of Motion Pictures on November 14.
 It was released on Netflix on December 23, 2022.
 Over its first 10 days of digital release, the film logged over 209.5 million hours viewed worldwide.
+Between January and June 2023, the film totaled 142.9 million hours watched (equal to 61.7 million views).

 Netflix was reportedly considering a new release model for films like Glass Onion, which would give the film a 45-day window in theaters before being released on the streaming service.
-On October 6, 2022, Netflix announced that after signing deals with the three largest theater chains in the United States (AMC Theaters, Regal Cinemas, and Cinemark, the latter of whom Netflix had a pre-existing deal with), the film would see a limited one-week theatrical release (billed as a "sneak preview" release) from November 23 to 29, 2022, in roughly 600 theaters in the largest markets across the United States as well in other international markets, marking the first time a Netflix-distributed film would be shown in all three major theater chains in the United States.
+On October 6, 2022, Netflix announced that, after signing deals with the three largest theater chains in the United States (AMC Theaters, Regal Cinemas, and Cinemark, the latter with whom Netflix had a pre-existing deal), the film would see a limited, one-week theatrical release (billed as a "sneak preview" release) from November 23 to 29 in roughly 600 theaters in the largest markets across the United States, as well in other international markets, marking the first time a Netflix-distributed film would be shown in all three major theater chains in the United States.
 After the release was over, Netflix would then pull the film from distribution until the Netflix release on December 23.
 At that point, Netflix would allow theaters to show the film again.
 Deadline later reported that Netflix agreed to take a lower amount of the rental revenue than usual from theaters (40% vs. 60–70%), as well as to kick in four times the average amount of money for exhibitor marketing.
 Deadline also reported that some smaller exhibitors that were interested in playing the film were shut out from the one-week limited release, as Netflix preferred more popular theaters for Glass Onion.

 Home media

-On December 23, 2022, in an interview with TheWrap, Johnson and Bergman confirmed that discussions between Netflix and the creatives about a possible Blu-ray release of the film had taken place, with Bergman saying, "There have been conversations but no results yet.
+On December 23, 2022, in an interview with TheWrap, Johnson and Bergman confirmed that discussions between Netflix and the creatives about a possible Blu-ray release of the film had taken place, with Bergman saying: "There have been conversations but no results yet.
 I really hope we can do it.
 We've got plenty of good stuff to fill out a disc if anyone's interested."
-Johnson—a longtime advocate of physical media—also was hopeful, saying that even if it does not come to fruition, he will strive to make an audio commentary available in some form.
+Johnson—a longtime advocate of physical media—also was hopeful, saying that, even if it does not come to fruition, he will strive to make an audio commentary available in some form.